BGS89/nc-news-fe/README.md

 # NC NEWS FRONT END

-A React app that allows users to interact with news articles from the NC News Api - https://github.com/BGS89/nc-news
+A fully responsive React app that allows users to interact with news articles from the NC News Api (https://github.com/BGS89/nc-news)